 Royal Canal Westmeath/Longford – Dublin City (Dublin) to Clondra (Longford)

-The Royal Canal Greenway is a 47.6km (30 mile) walking and cycling route running predominantly along the Royal Canal from Dublin City to Longford.
-The longest stretch of Greenway runs from Kinnegad to Clondra in Waterford with an stretch of greenway running all the way from Kinnegad to Dublin city which is almost complete and is due to be completed entirely by 2018.
+The Royal Canal Greenway is a 130km walking and cycling route running predominantly along the Royal Canal from Dublin City to Longford.
+The longest stretch of Greenway runs from Kinnegad to Clondra in Waterford with a stretch of greenway running all the way from Kinnegad to Dublin City.

-At the end of the long trail you might wish to pay a visit to Viewmount House in Longford, a magnificent 17th century country house surrounded by acres of immaculately kept gardens.
+At the end of the long trail, you might wish to pay a visit to Viewmount House in Longford, a magnificent 17th-century country house surrounded by acres of immaculately kept gardens.
 Dine in luxury and sip fine wines in the VM restaurant before retiring to bed in comfort.
-Or perhaps if you’re looking for a bite to eat and a room with a view in Dublin, The King Sitric Restaurant and Townhouse in the seaside town of Howth should hit the right spot.
+If you’re looking for a bite to eat and a room with a view in Dublin, The King Sitric Restaurant and Townhouse in the seaside town of Howth should hit the spot.

 Comber Greenway – Belfast (Antrim) to Comber (Down)

 One of the shorter greenways on the island of Ireland, this 11km (7 mile) Comber Greenway is ideal for a leisurely walk or even a quick cycle along the old Belfast railway line between the Queen Elizabeth Bridge in Belfast in Co.
 Antrim (with the traffic-free section starting at Dee St) and Comber in Co.
 Down.